 Consider Professional Mosquito Control

 The above options can help repel mosquitos and reduce your risk for mosquito bites, but they will not get rid of mosquitos completely.
 For a more complete solution, consider professional mosquito control.
 A technician will come to your property and first eliminate all breeding areas.
-They will then apply a barrier spray with a time-release formula that will eliminate all pests within the area for three weeks.
-If desired, they will return every three weeks to reapply the spray.
+They will then apply a barrier treatment with a time-release formula that will eliminate all pests within the area for three weeks.
+If desired, they will return every three weeks to reapply the mist.
 When you opt for professional mosquito control, you will not have to worry about mosquito bites within the barrier.

 Mosquito Squad | Mosquito Control in CT, NY, and NJ